aurorascharff/next15-conferences/STEPS.md

 - We should await this so the parent can pass either sync or async here for max flexibility.
 - Notice the naming.
 We need to mark our deferred behavior so the parent knows this is happening in a transition.
 This is a convention with actions, to use the action suffix.
 - Think about the new react 19 form.
 We have either onSubmit or action, depending on our needs.
 And now we are doing it with our own components!
-- We could even extract the whole routing logic out to make this a reusable async select design component, which is a pattern that the React team is working on getting implemented by design systems, but for this demo, lets keep it here.
+- We could even extract the whole routing logic out to make this a reusable async select design component, which is a pattern that the React team is working on getting implemented by design systems.
+That means we don't have to code this ourselves.
+But for this demo, lets keep it here.
+Regardless, we need to know what it means to have an action prop.

 ## Filters use the action prop